CHIDARISAIKRISHNA/Student-Attendance-Tracking-System/README.md

 # Student Attendance Tracking System

 ## Project Overview
 The **Student Attendance Tracking System** is a console-based Java application designed to help educational institutions record, update, and view student attendance efficiently.
 The system interacts with a MySQL database to manage student and attendance data, ensuring data integrity through structured tables and proper foreign key relationships.
-This project demonstrates the use of JDBC, DAO patterns, and object-oriented programming principles for robust backend management.
+This project demonstrates the use of JDBC and object-oriented programming principles for robust backend management.

 ---